-Pursuant to the Presidential memorandum of April 14, 1997, on Whistleblower Protection for Federal Bureau of Investigation (FBI) Employees, 62 FR 23123 (1997), enclosed please find a chart that reports the status of certain FBI whistleblower allegations in calendar year 2018.
+Pursuant to the Presidential memorandum of April 14, 1997, on Whistleblower Protection for Federal Bureau of Investigation (FBI) Employees, 62 Fed.
+Reg.
+23123 (1997), enclosed please find a report and accompanying chart that reflect the status of FBI whistleblower allegations in calendar year 2021.